AvaAvarai/DataAnalysisNotebook/README.md

 # DataAnalysisNotebook

-This data analysis notebook uses static analysis and visualizations.
+This data analysis notebook uses static analysis and visualizations techinques.
-This notebook demonstrates analysis of scientific data on swappable datasets.
+We demonstrate analysis of scientific data on hot-swappable datasets.

-The notebook.ipynb contains current content, still a work in progress.
-should support any numeric tabular dataset with a 'class' column, .csv files provided in datasets folder.
+Datasets supported are numeric tabular datasets with a 'class' column, .csv files provided in datasets folder.

 methods notebook contains standardly used methods, further application with specific methods will be in their own notebook.

+## Notebooks

+### methods.ipynb

-## Currently supports
+Currently supports:

 - Pairplot

-### Lossless Techniques
+Lossless Techniques:

 - Parallel coordinates
 - Andrew's curves
 - Radviz

-### Lossy Techniques
+Lossy Techniques:

 - T-SNE
 - PCA